oxipay/posdocs/docs/api_information/retries_and_idempotency.md

 <b>Process Authorisation</b>

-The very first thing that's done on calls to the ProcessAuthorisation API, is that the pre-approval code (as specified by the x_pre_approval_code parameter) is flagged as 'used'.
+On calls to the ProcessAuthorisation API, the pre-approval code (as specified by the x_pre_approval_code parameter) is flagged as 'used'.
 Once used, a pre-approval code can never again be reused to get consumer finance.
-If an already used pre-approval code is passed through on a call to ProcessAuthorisation, it will not be re-processed - the current authorisation status will instead be returned.
+If an already used pre-approval code is passed through on a seperate call to ProcessAuthorisation (with a different digital-signature to the inital call), a status code of 'FPRA22' will be returned - the Barcode has already been used.

-A use-case where the above scenario is relevant, is the timeout scenario.
-If, for example, the bank takes longer than expected to process the deposit a ProcessAuthorisation timeout might occur at the point of sale.
-In this scenario, it is safe to call the ProcessAuthorisation API using the same pre-approval code until a status is returned.
+There is one exception to the above; In a timeout scenario (e.g. where, for example, the bank takes longer than expected to process the initial payment a ProcessAuthorisation timeout might occur at the point-of-sale), the same pre-approval can get passed through in a subsequent retry attempt, as long as the request is exactly the same with a digital-signature that matches the initial call.
+In this scenario, the ProcessAuthorisation API will instead return the current authorisation status.
+It is therefor safe to call the ProcessAuthorisation API using the same pre-approval code until a status is returned.

 <b>Send Receipt</b>